bethjm/WaggyTailsApp/README.md

 - **User-Friendly Interface:** With a user-friendly and intuitive interface, the app offers a seamless navigation experience, ensuring that users can easily access educational content and quizzes for both dogs and cats.

-- **Android App Testing:** Android Studio integration has been employed to ensure comprehensive testing and debugging of the app on Android devices, guaranteeing a polished user experience for dog and cat owners alike.
+- **Android and iOS Compatibility:** The app has been thoroughly tested and optimized for both Android and iOS platforms, ensuring a polished user experience for dog and cat owners using devices such as Android phones and iPhones.

-- **Global State Management:** The project utilizes Redux (or similar state management) to efficiently manage application state and data flow, enhancing the overall responsiveness and functionality of the app for both pet categories.
+- **Global State Management:** The project utilizes Redux to efficiently manage application state and data flow, enhancing the overall responsiveness and functionality of the app for both pet categories.

 - **Error Handling and Bug Fixing:** Robust error handling mechanisms have been implemented to ensure that the app runs smoothly, and bug fixes have been applied to enhance reliability for both dog and cat enthusiasts.